 Read the full Pearl Midtown review

 Sonor’s Jungle kits set the quintessential blueprint for a lot of micro/compact setups in the ‘90s.
 Taking aim squarely at the growing trend for drummers wanting to emulate the higher-pitched sampled sounds heard in drum’n’bass and hip-hop, the Jungle’s popularity became something of a catch-all eponym for kits of this size.
-In 2020, though, the configuration is called ‘Safari’ and is available as part of Sonor’s AQ2 series.
+Fast forward to today, though, and the configuration is called ‘Safari’ and is available as part of Sonor’s AQ2 series.

 The AQ2 Safari pairs workhorse quality with portability and price-point to deliver a kit that will perform at any level.
 All-maple shell construction, 45-degree bearing edges, Sonor’s SmartMount suspension system for the rack tom, maple bass drum hoops and a dual tom/cymbal arm holder.